Maggiemajiii/STD-Noise-Maps-of-CT-Images/README.md

 # Standard Deviation Noise Maps of CT Scans using UNet and UNet-based Architectures

 ## Project Description
 The goal of this project is to develop a deep learning model that can accurately estimate the standard deviation (STD) map of noise in CT scans.
-STD noise map is a per-pixel way to describe noise intensity and feature properties for finetuned maneuver of de-noising filters .
-We implemented a UNet model and a UNet-based model in order to predict STD noise map from noisy CT scans.
+STD noise map is a per-pixel way to describe noise intensity and feature properties for finetuned maneuver of de-noising filters.
+We implemented a UNet model and a UNet-based model in order to predict STD noise maps from noisy CT scans.

 ## [Report](https://docs.google.com/document/d/1-uR0x-wku4VW0EU8N3Qm_44w2j1H_wEN_QM9PRKqIlY/edit?usp=sharing)